gteeger/PiScale/README.md

 ### Updates:
 May 10th 2020

-1) Now the proper error codes get returned when doing I2C programming of mpu6505
+1) Proper error codes get returned when doing I2C programming of mpu6050
-2) Proper safety checks on the arguments passed to ioctl function in kernel space from user space.
+2) Safety checks on the arguments passed to ioctl function in kernel space from user space.

 April 7th 2020